us-amlr/ssafs-pup-census/README.md

 -   [supptable1-counts.csv](data/input/supptable1-counts.csv) contains the counts from [Krause et al. 2022](https://doi.org/10.3389/fmars.2021.796488) Supplementary Table 1, copied as long data into a CSV file. [supptable1-references.csv](data/input/supptable1-references.csv) is the reference key for the letter-reference pairs presented in Supplementary Table 1.
 The data in these CSV files can be joined using the 'ReferenceLetter' column.

 -   [other-counts.csv](data/input/other-counts.csv) contains other SSAFS pup census counts.
-Here, 'other counts' means counts that are not a) presented in [Krause et al. 2022](https://doi.org/10.3389/fmars.2021.796488) Supplementary Table 1 or b) of SSAFS at Cape Shirreff stored in the U.S. AMLR Pinnipeds database.
+Here, 'other counts' means counts that are not a) presented in [Krause et al. 2022](https://doi.org/10.3389/fmars.2021.796488) Supplementary Table 1, or b) of SSAFS at Cape Shirreff recorded in the U.S. AMLR Pinnipeds database.

 ## Code